peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Matrices></a>
 ### Color Matrices

-A _color matrix_ is a 9-item (3x3) list for transforming colors.
+A _color matrix_ is a 9-item (3x3) list for transforming a three-component color.
 The following are examples of color matrices:

 - **Sepia.** Sepia matrices can have the form `[r*sw[0], g*sw[0], b*sw[0], r*sw[1], g*sw[1], b*sw[1], r*sw[2], g*sw[2], b*sw[2]]`, where `r`, `g`, and `b` are as defined in the section "[**Luminance Factor (Grayscale)**](#Luminance_Factor_Grayscale)", and `sw` is the RGB color for "sepia white" (an arbitrary choice).
 An example for linear sRGB is: `[0.207,0.696,0.07,0.212,0.712,0.072,0.16,0.538,0.054]`.
 - **Saturate.** `[s+(1-s)*r, (1-s)*g, (1-s)*b, (1-s)*r, s+(1-s)*g,(1-s)*b,(1-s)*r,(1-s)*g,s+(1-s)*b]`, where `s` ranges